v-rajagt/IntuneDocs/intune/configuration/device-firmware-configuration-interface-windows.md

 After the profiles are created, they're [ready to be assigned](../configuration/device-profile-assign.md).
 Be sure to assign the profiles to your Azure AD security groups that include your DFCI devices.

-When the device runs the Windows Autopilot, DFCI may force a reboot during the Enrollment Status Page.
+When the device runs the Windows Autopilot, during the Enrollment Status page, DFCI may force a reboot.
 This first reboot enrolls UEFI to Intune.

-Once setup completes, you can confirm the enrollment by rebooting the device and verifying UEFI is managed.
-Use the device manufacturer’s instructions to open the UEFI menu.
+If you want to confirm the device is enrolled, you can reboot the device again, but it's not required.
+Use the device manufacturer’s instructions to open the UEFI menu, and confirm UEFI is now managed.

-The next time the device syncs with Intune, Windows will receive the DFCI settings.
-Next, a device reboot is required for UEFI to recieved the DFCI settings from Windows.
+The next time the device syncs with Intune, Windows receives the DFCI settings.
+Reboot the device.
+This third reboot is required for UEFI to receive the DFCI settings from Windows.

 ## Update existing DFCI settings